 Handle the Biggest Undertaking Early

 No matter what the scale of your remodels will be, it’s best to tackle the most drastic renovations early.
 You should do anything that involves removing a wall or ripping up the floors after your bedroom is complete.
+Alongside that, anything to do with the structure, like getting in Mr. Roof for repairs or extending the building.
 You will want to prioritize these more challenging projects first because of how costly they can be.
 The last thing you want is a torn-up room and not enough money to fix it.

 Doing the Kitchen